 156 Street and Stony Plain Road Corridors

-As outlined on the map below, we recommend rezoning certain sites based on previous public feedback and policy direction from The City Plan and Jasper Place (54.08 MB) and Central (55.1 MB) district plans.
+Not all land within the Stony Plain Road and 156 Street Corridors will be rezoned.
+As outlined in the final draft rezoning proposal below, administration recommends rezoning certain sites based on previous public feedback and local context, technical studies, and policy direction from The City Plan and Jasper Place (54.08 MB) and Central district plans.

 Interactive Rezoning Map